 For whatever reason, the continental plates reversed direction.
 Africa and North America started to move together again, and the Iapetus Ocean began to close.
 The bottom of the ocean buckled, and one continental plate slid underneath the other.

 Ultimately, the Iapetus Ocean closed completely, and Africa crunched into Virginia and the rest of eastern North America.
-That merger of continental plates occurred in three major collisions that formed mountains: the Taconic, Acadian, and Appalachian (Alleghanian) orogenies.
+That merger of continental plates occurred in three major collisions that formed mountains: the Taconic, Acadian, and Appalachian (Alleghenian) orogenies.
 (Three more times, Cheerios merged together.)

-The Taconic Orgeny, roughly 460 million years ago during the Ordovician Period, involved volcanic island chains in the Iapetus Ocean.
+The Taconic Orogeny, roughly 460 million years ago during the Ordovician Period, involved volcanic island chains in the Iapetus Ocean.
 Chunks of land equivalent to Japan or the Aleutian Islands today off the coast of Alaska were "rooted" to the ocean floor - but that ocean floor moved, and was subducted underneath the North American continental plate.

 Several island arcs and chunks of crust (micro-continents) existed in the gap between the two continents.
 The gap separating North America and the closest island arc (Indonesia is a modern island arc) was the Iapetus Ocean.